bogaudio/BogaudioModules/README-prerelease.md

 If averaging mode is enabled, note that the averaging is based on how many inputs are connected and not muted.
 For example, if three inputs are connected, and one is muted, the output will be the sum of the two unmuted channels, divided by two.

+See also <a href="switch81">SWITCH81</a>, which is similar to this, with options to attenuate or invert the inputs.

 _Polyphony:_ same as UMIX.

 #### <a name="matrix44"></a> MATRIX44